 - 268 WGAW showrunners and writer/producers have served as judges for the program

 - 91 honorees have been selected over the five years of the program (including 8 writing teams).
 40 of the TV Writer Access Project honorees are working or have worked in Guild-covered jobs.

 3 Story Editors

 1 Guild-covered web series

-The Diversity Department welcomes any suggestions for improvements to the Writer Access Project and we are happy to answer any questions.
+The Diversity department welcomes any suggestions for improvements to the TV Writer Access Project and we are happy to answer any questions.
 Please contact us at: Diversity.